caxqueiroz/fxsource-oanda/README.md

 $ mvn clean package
 ```

-### To deploy to Cloud Foundry (make sure you have created the required services and you have th API setup).
+### To deploy to Cloud Foundry

 ```
 cf push
 ```

+*make sure you have created the required services and you have th API setup*